UPDATED: Sept. 5, 2019

-With Florence bearing down on the East Coast, weddings from New York down to Florida are all cautiously watching the impending storm with bated breath.
-As the North Carolina/ Virginia area in the eye of the storm, my home-turf event industry friends are busy altering plans, stocking up on ponchos, and "keeping calm and carrying on."
+With Dorian bearing down on the East Coast, wedding goers from New York down to Florida are all cautiously watching the impending storm with bated breath.
+As the North Carolina/ Virginia area braces for impact, my home-turf event industry friends are busy altering plans, stocking up on ponchos, and "keeping calm and carrying on."

 But what happens if things get so bad there's no way to "carry on?"

 I'm talking about "Acts of God," aka Force Majeure events.
 You might have noticed it in the boring-AF parts at the end of our contract templates or in any other contract drafted by an attorney.
 So what is this, and why is it so important?

 1. What is force majeure/ Acts of God clause?

 A force majeure clause is a (reasonably) unforeseeable occurrence that prevents a party to a contract from doing something they were contractually obligated to do.
 It's usually some sort of catastrophe outside of the control of the parties that makes performing your end of the deal impossible or extremely dangerous.
 When a force majeure event occurs, the parties to the contract don't get penalized (monetarily) for not doing what they are supposed to do, unlike what normally happens (a “breach” that results in $$$).

 Without a force majeure clause, you could be in breach of contract for not showing up to photograph an event during a tornado!